alexostn/libft_decoded/README.md

 <img src="illustrations/ft_memcmp()_600.jpg" alt="Описание изображения" width="400"/>

 *   **The Metaphor:** This painting portrays the methodical process of ft_memcmp as a mystical observation.
 Two nearly identical figures, representing memory blocks s1 and s2, are compared within a defined space bounded by the limit n.
 The soft, muted tones underscore the calm, byte-by-byte analysis.
 A central point of light symbolizes the pivotal moment the first difference is found, the loop terminates, and a value is returned.
 The entire scene captures the essence of pure navigation and comparison—an act of observation without alteration, which is the foundational step before learning to modify data structures.
-*   The logic is centered around a single loop that moves an index i forward as long as the bytes are identical and the boundary n is not reached.
-This is a perfect example of pure navigation.

     ```
     /*
      * The logic is centered around a single loop that moves an index i forward